 There are many things that can cause a septic system to start having issues including non-septic safe materials or chemicals entering the system, roots entering the system and causing leaks, or other types of damage.

-If you notice any of these signs and symptoms of a full or damaged septic tank, it’s crucial to seek help as soon as possible as to not make matters worse.
+If you notice any of these signs and symptoms of a full or damaged septic tank, it’s crucial to seek help as soon as possible as to not make the septic problem worse.

 Give us a call today at 913-681-3563 to schedule an appointment.